stfc/PSyclone/doc/system_specific_setup.rst

 +++++++++++++++++++++++++++++++++

 On Ubuntu ``pip`` and ``graphviz`` is installed using ``apt-get``.
-Remember that graphviz is option.
+Remember that graphviz is optional.
 ::

    > sudo apt-get install python-pip graphviz

+.. _opensuse_user:

 Installing dependencies on OpenSUSE
 +++++++++++++++++++++++++++++++++++
-.. _opensuse_user:

 While the vanilla OpenSUSE installation includes ``pip``, the installed version only works for Python 3.
 So the